Chinese vs Japanese vs Korean : is there really a difference?

 Having an SOV word order means that a word-for-word translation of the above sentences would be “I an apple eat.”

-Differences between Chinese, Japanese and Korean
+Difference between Korean, Japanese and Chinese

-The shape of the scripts
+1: The shape of the scripts

 While the scripts of Chinese, Korean, and Japanese can look quite similar, one can easily differentiate their characters by simply looking at their shape.